 Her artistry bloomed in Europe, where Rebekah sang opera and oratorio, astounding audiences with her heart-touching ability to transmit palpable compassion through her voice.
 Her musicianship, liquid legato, and lightning-speed coloratura also allowed her to embrace more modern music.

-With the Rock Creek Chamber Players, she revealed the full range of her emotional range in such works as Shostakovich's brooding “Romance Suite,“ for which she earned standing ovations from sold-out audiences.
+With the Rock Creek Chamber Players, she revealed the full range of her emotional range in such works as Shostakovich's brooding “Romance Suite,“ and Arnold Schoenberg’s "Pierrot Lunaire", for which she earned standing ovations from capacity crowds.

 At the heart of Rebekah’s work is both the ecstasy and the agony of the hero’s journey.
 In late 2003, the near-death combat injury of her fiancée Michael Weisskopf, a reporter then embedded in Iraq, as well as the later passing of his translator, Omar Hashim Kamal, inspired her to write and record three singles: “My Beloved” and “Never Far Away,” songs of remembrance and gratitude, and the ethereally loving “Omar,” a lullaby for a dear friend clinging to life.
 Mr. Kamal never lived to hear the song Rebekah wrote for him, but it remains a testimony to the strength and courage of all those who give their lives for freedom.

-A successful teacher of voice in the DC area, Rebekah lives in Washington with now-husband Michael, daughter Mari and an ever-changing cast of their children from previous relationships.
+Rebekah lives in Washington with now-husband Michael, daughter Mari, an ever-changing cast of their children from previous relationships, two cats and a dog.

 A portion of Rebekah's musical proceeds goes to support scholarships for youth in the North Carolina Outward Bound and Intercept Outward Bound wilderness programs.
 A portion also benefits the Uplift-Aufwind, an inspired organization that brings transformative support to special-needs orphans in the former Soviet Union.